EbubeOkafor/Learning-challenge/Problem Set 0/Playback/readme.md

-The problem required that a user string input be output with ellipses replacing any whitespaces.
+The problem require that a user string input be output with ellipses replacing any whitespaces.
 When I saw this problem, I knew I needed a command which I could use to replace whitespaces with ellipses.
 I did some research and while researching.
 I found the .replace() command.
 When this command was implemented in my code, it worked.

 Syntax used: str.replace(arg1, arg2); this command removes a specified string and replaces it with another specifieed string. arg1 represents the replaced string and arg2 represents the replacing string.